-В Military installation; access may be extremely limited. c Private lands; access is extremely limited.
+В Military installation; access may be extremely limited. С Private lands; access is extremely limited.
 If you cannot secure access to private lands, do not apply for these hunts.
 D See page 89 for information about hunting on U.S. Fish and Wildlife Service refuge lands.
 F This special hunt is offered by the USAF Survival School on a trial basis and will be evaluated based on student safety each year for continuation.
 Hunters will be required to check in with the USAF Survival School for their hunting area assignments.
-Successful applicants will be contacted by the USAF Survival School for instructions.
-H Must wear hunter orange and/or hunter pink. нс This is a damage hunt administered by a WDFW designated Hunt Coordinator.
+Successful applicants will be contacted by the USAF Survival School for instructions. н Must wear hunter orange and/or hunter pink. нс This is a damage hunt administered by a WDFW designated Hunt Coordinator.
 Successful applicants will be contacted on an as-needed basis to help with specific sites of deer/elk damage on designated landowner's property.
 Not all successful applicants will be contacted in any given year, depending on damage activity for that year.
 J These hunts only occur on private lands.
 If you cannot secure access to private lands, do not apply for these hunts. К Buckrun is located in northern Grant County.
 Buckrun is primarily a mule deer hunt.
 Hunting is managed for a quality experience by scheduling hunt dates and keeping the number of hunters in the field low.
 Hunters can generally expect one-day hunts during the permit seasons.
 All hunters must have written authorization from the Buckrun manager and must check in and out.
 Schedule hunts in advance by calling 509-345-2577.
 For public raffle information see page 14 or contact the Buckrun manager.
-N Pine Mountain Ranch is located in Yakima County, 14 miles west of Yakima in GMU 368 near the town of Tampico and has 6,000 acres of sage and ponderosa pine habitat.
-An informational packet will be provided to successful applicants.
 Q Some private timberland owners in this hunt area are limiting access or charging fees for access.
-If you cannot secure access in advance, do not apply for these hunts.
-Y Successful applicants will receive a package including the Watershed entry regulations and an access permit from the USFS.
+If you cannot secure access in advance, do not apply for these hunts. Υ Successful applicants will receive a package including the Watershed entry regulations and an access permit from the USFS.